SupeRuier/awesome-active-learning/subfields/AL_combinations.md

 - Learning how to Active Learn: A Deep Reinforcement Learning Approach [2017, Arxiv]
 - Learning How to Actively Learn: A Deep Imitation Learning Approach [2018, Annual Meeting of the Association for Computational Linguistics]
 - [Deep Reinforcement Active Learning for Medical Image Classiﬁcation [2020, MICCAI]](https://link.springer.com/chapter/10.1007%2F978-3-030-59710-8_4): Take the prediction probability of the whole unlabeled set as the state.
 The action as the strategy is to get a rank of unlabeled set by a actor network.
 The reward is the different of prediction value and true label of the selected instances.
 Adopt a critic network with parameters θ cto approximate the Q-value function.

-### Meta-learning

-Could be used to develop query strategy (define query loss).

-Works:
-- Learning Loss for Active Learning [2019, CVPR]

 ### Quantum computing